nettrades/nettrades-platform/GOVERNANCE.md

 # Project Governance

-This document describes how the NETTRADES.AI project is governed, how decisions are made, and how you can participate in the project's direction.
+This document describes how the NETTRADES project is governed, how decisions are made, and how you can participate in the project's direction.

 ---

 ## Overview

-NETTRADES.AI is an open-source project built by a community of contributors.
+NETTRADES is an open-source project built by a community of contributors.
 The project is governed by a **BDFL (Benevolent Dictator for Life)** model, with maintainers who help guide the project's direction.

 ---